HansBug/genshin-nlp-encoding/README.md

 from torch import nn
 from treevalue import FastTreeValue

-from ft import tokenize
+from gende import tokenize
-from ft.models import load_model_from_ckpt
+from gende.models import load_model_from_ckpt

 class ModelWithEncoding(nn.Module):